HdrHistogram/HdrHistogramJS/README.md

 ```

 The above example use a convenient 'barrel' index file.
-If you need to optimize the size of your package, you can import HdrHistogram modules in a way that is compatible with tree shaking.
-Below an example that is equivalent to the previous code fragment:
+Using this barrel, you cannot leverage on the tree shaking features of your favorite bundler, hence the size of your JavaScript bundle may increase significantly.
+If you need to optimize the size of your bundle, you can import HdrHistogram modules as shown in code fragment below:

 ```
 import Int32Histogram from "hdr-histogram-js/Int32Histogram"